 It’s important to have a good psychosocial support system.
 Talking to your family about your condition or working with a counselor or a support group can help a lot.

 A help for both conditions: Get better rest

 Good sleep hygiene is important whether you’re dealing with fatigue or narcolepsy.

 - Allow adequate time for sleep at night and keep consistent bed/wake times.

 - Keep your bedroom comfortable, cool, dark and quiet.

 - Arrange for a wind-down period of time before bed to calm your mind and body.

-Dr. Waters says daily exercise can also improve sleep quality at night.
+- Daily exercise can also improve sleep quality at night.

 If you feel tired all the time or have trouble staying awake in meetings or at other times during the day, talk to your healthcare provider.
 They can help you pinpoint the cause and find a way to treat it.